 OEL Process

-There are a series of steps involved in setting OELs.
+There are a series of steps involved in setting OELs, as laid down in the process chart.

-Firstly, the European Commission decides which substances need occupational exposure limits.
-The decisions on priority substances are discussed in the tripartite Working Party on Chemicals with Commission representatives, experts from Member States and representatives of employer and worker organisations.
+Firstly, the European Commission (DG EMPL) decides which substances need new or updated OELs.
+The priority substances are discussed in the tripartite Working Party on Chemicals with Commission representatives, experts from Member States and representatives of employer and worker organisations.

-Secondly, DG EMPL requests ECHA to provide a scientific opinion on the specific substances (Steps 1-2 in the process chart).
+Secondly, DG EMPL requests ECHA to provide a scientific recommendation on the specific substances.

 ECHA tasks